-- What changes can you make to recognise the person has a learning disability at point of referral? - Can you add a line to your letters to say 'This is very important, and it is about your health.
-You can call us if you need any help or have a question' - Can you refer anyone with a Learning disability OR people you think MAY have a learning disability, to the Community Learning Disability Nurses? - Consider a referral to Safeguarding if they have paid carers who are not supporting the person to access your service? - Can you make sure you understand their AIS and reasonable adjustments before they arrive to make the face to face encounter a successful one.
-Go back to referrer if they have failed to share this information.
+What changes can you make at entry point?

+Can you add a line to your letters to say 'This is very important and it is about your health.
+Call if you need help- understanding'

+Can you refer anyone with a Learning disability OR people you think MAY have a learning disability, to the acute liaison nurses?

+Can you change DNA's to WNB's [Was Not Brought] the same as children's services so that they person is followed up to check they understood and made an informed decision not to accept the health intervention.

+Can you refer to Safeguarding if they have support / carers who have failed to bring them on 2 occasions?

+Can you Make sure you understand their AIS and reasonable adjustments before

-ease transfer your Pledges to the team's pledge Document at the end of this handbook OTES:
+Please transfer your Pledges to the team's pledge Document at the end of this handbook